thersites-ac/hippokleides-glory-horse/README.md

     * better auth groups
     * `JdaDiscordActions` shouldn't be sending messages
     * `lookupUser` should throw different exceptions for no user vs. ambiguous user
+    * check for proper annotations in the `register` method